 Example 3: When blood calcium drops, calcium is removed from bone to replenish the blood - meaning the blood calcium can appear within normal range even though bones are being demineralized and osteoporosis is developing.

 Example 4.
-An intracellular magnesium loss may be occurring at the cellular level even when the blood shows normal.
+An intracellular magnesium loss or potassium loss may be occurring at the cellular level even when the blood shows normal or high.

 These are just a few examples of excesses and deficiencies that are missed in the blood but can seen on an HTMA.
 Even more importantly, blood testing fails to provide key mineral ratios which are the essential indicators that must be examined to properly determine the extent of mineral deficiency or toxicity conditions, and the subsequent supplementation and correction program.
 Without this vital information, supplementation (or mineral detox programs) are being done blindly.

 When toxic amounts of a mineral (or heavy metal) accumulate in the body, they do not stay in the blood.
 This is due to blood's homeostatic nature.
 It must, by necessity, remove excess toxins and minerals quickly.
 Some of this excess gets excreted in urine (urine analysis shows what's being excreted).
 Much of the excess amount however gets stored, in a bio-unavailable form that the body can't use, in the cells and tissues.
 In many cases where HTMA data would pick up toxic levels of stored minerals or metals in the body, the doctor relying on blood test results may tell the patient they're fine.
 This over-reliance on blood results is a key reason why so many symptoms remain 'mysteries' to physicians, why the epidemic of 'copper toxicity' remains largely silent and greatly misunderstood or even denied, and why there is such poor understanding of the connection mineral imbalances have on health.